Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Results and Discussion

 \subsection{Slow Modes Distinguish Threaded and Unthreaded Topologies}

 The eigenspectra of the converged CVs reveal a fundamental dynamical distinction between the threaded and unthreaded pseudoknot topologies (\rfig{fig:eigval}).
-All RT systems show clear spectral gaps ($\Delta \lambda = \lambda_k - \lambda_{k-1}$), having the first relevant eigenvalue $\lambda_1 \approx 0.5$ and the second $\lambda_2 \approx 0.4$.
+Apart from RT-MERA$^0$ (\rsfig{fig:eigval}{b}), the RT systems show clear spectral gaps ($\Delta \lambda = \lambda_k - \lambda_{k-1}$), having the dominant eigenvalues $\lambda_1$ and $\lambda_2 \approx 0.5$, and demonstrate the fast saturation of the cumulative spectral weights (\rsfig{fig:eigval-ck}).
 After that, the remaining eigenvalues drop rapidly to 0.
 This indicates three well-separated slow modes and, correspondingly, three dominant metastable states: S$_0$, S$_1$, and S$_2$.
-In contrast, ligand-free RU shows a gradual eigenvalue decay with no clear spectral gap (\rsfig{fig:eigval}{f}), and the cumulative spectral weight saturates slowly (\rmfig{5}).
+For the RT-MERA$^0$ system (\rsfig{fig:eigval}{b}), the spectral gap is slightly smaller, suggesting the lack of considerable timescale separation between states.
+In contrast, the ligand-free RU shows a gradual eigenvalue decay with no clear spectral gap (\rsfig{fig:eigval}{e}), and the cumulative spectral weight saturates slowly (\rsfig{fig:eigval-ck}{e}).
 This indicates that, for RU, there are no distinct slow modes; instead, all conformational transitions are relatively fast, as the system is essentially a broad superstate composed of smaller states separated by negligible free-energy barriers.
-Perhaps most strikingly, introducing the merafloxacin zwitterion to the unthreaded pseudoknot (RU-MERA$^{\pm}$) recovers a clear spectral gap resembling that of the RT systems (\rsfig{fig:eigval}{h}).
-This demonstrates that MERA$^{\pm}$ imposes slow dynamical behavior akin to that of the RT systems on the otherwise spectrally featureless unthreaded pseudoknot topology, suggesting that the inhibitor has a strong effect on the dynamics of the unthreaded system.
+Interestingly, introducing MERA$^\pm$ and A1$^0$ ligands to RU recovers spectral gaps resembling those of the RT systems, suggesting that the inhibitors have a strong effect on the dynamics of the unthreaded system.
+This effect is especially noticeable for the MERA zwitterion (\rsfig{fig:eigval}{f}), demonstrating that MERA$^{\pm}$ slows the dynamical behavior of the unthreaded pseudoknot topology.